/jira-sdlc integrations

 2. Skill defaultplugins/sdlc-utilities/skills/jira-sdlc/templates/<IssueTypeName>.md

-Run /jira-sdlc --init-templates to export the skill defaults to .claude/jira-templates/ as a starting point, then edit them to match your team’s conventions.
+Run /jira-sdlc --init-templates to export the skill defaults to .sdlc/jira-templates/ as a starting point, then edit them to match your team’s conventions.

 Tip: On non-English Jira instances, --init-templates detects unmapped issue types and interactively asks which default template to use for each.